 Native to India and Burma, neem is a botanical cousin of mahogany.
 It is tall and spreading like an oak and bears masses of honey-scented white flowers like a locust.
 Its complex foliage resembles that of walnut or ash, and its swollen fruits look much like olives.
 It is seldom leafless, and the shade it imparts throughout the year is a major reason why it is prized in India.
 The Subcontinent contains an estimated 18 million neem trees, most of them lined along roadsides or clustered around markets or backyards to provide relief from the sun.

+Under normal circumstances neem's seeds are viable for only a few weeks, but earlier this century people somehow managed to introduce this Indian tree to West Africa, where it has since grown well.
+They probably expected neem to be useful only as a source of shade and medicinals?especially for malaria?but in Ghana it has become the leading producer of firewood for the densely populated Accra Plains, and in countries from Somalia to Mauritania it is a leading candidate for helping halt the southward spread of the Sahara Desert.
 This century, people took neem seed to other parts of the world, where the tree has also performed well.
 Near Mecca, for example, a Saudi philanthropist planted a forest of 50,000 neems to shade and comfort the two million pilgrims who camp each year on the Plains of Arafat (a holy place where the prophet Muhammad is said to have bidden farewell to his followers).
 And in the last decade neem has been introduced into the Caribbean, where it is being used to help reforest several nations.
 Neem is already a major tree species in Haiti, for instance.

 But neem is far more than a tough tree that grows vigorously in difficult sites.
 Among its many benefits, the one that is most unusual and immediately practical is the control of farm and household pests.
 Some entomologists now conclude that neem has such remarkable powers for controlling insects that it will usher in a new era in safe, natural pesticides.1Extracts from its extremely bitter seeds and leaves may, in fact, be the ideal insecticides: they attack many pestiferous species; they seem to leave people, animals, and beneficial insects unharmed; they are biodegradable; and they appear unlikely to quickly lose their potency to a buildup of genetic resistance in the pests.
 All in all, neem seems likely to provide nontoxic and long-lived replacements for some of today's most suspect synthetic pesticides.
+That neem can foil certain insect pests is not news to Asians.
+For centuries, India's farmers have known that the trees withstand the periodic infestations of locusts.
+Indian scientists took up neem research as far back as the 1920s, but their work was little appreciated elsewhere until 1959 when a German entomologist witnessed a locust plague in the Sudan.
+During this onslaught of billions of winged marauders, Heinrich Schmutterer noticed that neem trees were the only green things left standing.
+On closer investigation, he saw that although the locusts settled on the trees in swarms, they always left without feeding.
+To find out why, he and his students have studied the components of neem ever since.

 Schmutterer's work (as well as a 1962 article by three Indian scientists showing that neem extracts applied to vegetable crops would repel locusts) spawned a growing amount of lively research.
 This, in turn, led to three international neem conferences, several neem workshops and symposia, a neem newsletter, and rising enthusiasm in the scientific community.
 By 1991, several hundred researchers in at least a dozen countries were studying various aspects of neem and its products.